 Heather is originally from Durham, NC where she began dancing at 2 years old and until she graduated high school with Nina Wheeler of Nina's School of Dance.
 Heather attended East Carolina University from Fall 2005 to Spring 2008 and graduated in 3 years.
 In 2008, she earned her Bachelor of Fine Arts degree Cum Laude in Dance Performance, with a concentration in jazz, at East Carolina University.
 While attending ECU, she studied under Tommi Galaska, Elie Lazar (from the Joffrey Ballet), Joseph Carow, Patti Weeks, Roger Belman, Timour Bourtansenkov (Carolina Ballet principal), and world renowned Galina Panova.
 Heather performed in the mainstage production; Dance 2006, Dance 2007, & Dance 2008.
 Heather has also had the opportunity to perform in "Sharing the Legacy" in New York, at the American College Dance Festival in Ohio and Florida, and perform as a Miss North Carolina Pageant dancer for 4 years.
 Heather has taught ballet, pointe, jazz, tap and contemporary for every age, for many years.
 She has taught at private studios in Durham, Wake Forest, Morehead City, Beaufort and Jacksonville.
 Heather has been teaching at Swansboro Dance Studio since 2009, where she is the lead dance instructor and manager.
 Heather possesses a true passion for teaching dance where she loves encouraging, inspiring and watching dancers grow into the best version of themselves.

-Heather lives in Swansboro with her husband and her 2 sons, with a daughter on the way!
+Heather lives in Swansboro with her husband and her 2 sons and daughter!